SenseNet/sncom-resources/_docs/field.md

 ## Indexing

 For every Content the Field values can be indexed so that when searching for a value the corresponding Content will appear in the result set.
-It is also possible to search in Fields by explicitely defining the Field to search for in a query.
+It is also possible to search in Fields by explicitly defining the Field to search for in a query.
 The portal uses the [Lucene search engine](/docs/http://lucene.apache.org/lucene.net/) by default for indexing the Content Repository and to provide a fast mechanism for returning query results.
 You can read more about Field indexing [here](/docs/field-indexing).

 ## Deleting a field